Gigabarney/Bybit-Trader-NN/README.md

 - Incorporate an auto train function to automaticly retrain the model after *X* number of iterations or minutes
 - Add functions to withdraw funds to a wallet within the GUI
 - Have GUI be resizable
 - Add button to only display need-to-know information in a much smaller window

+*Created by: Eric Kelm*